 Though this code looks very simple, a lot is going on behind the scenes.
-One of the reasons compiled languages like C are so much faster than Python is because they have explicitly defined datatypes.
+Without getting into too many details, one of the reasons compiled languages like C are so much faster than Python is because they have explicitly defined datatypes.
 The main strategy used by Numba is to speed up the Python code by assigning datatypes to all the variables.
 Rather than requiring us to define the datatypes explicitly as we would need to in any compiled language, Numba attempts to infer the correct datatypes based on the datatypes of the input.